laroche/tastyworks-pnl/README.md

   Warn if e.g. 30% withholding tax is paid and point to missing W8-BEN formular.
 - Are we rounding output correctly?
 - Is the time output correct with the correct timezone?
+- Does Tastyworks use BRK.B or BRK/B in transaction history?
+  Adjust the list of individual stocks accordingly.

 Nice: